steawinfdox-png/CLUSTER_BEATS/README.md

 # Unsupervised Emotional Clustering and Visualization of Stray Kids' Discography
-Cluster Beats is an end-to-end NLP pipeline that was used to analyze Stray Kids' entire 7-year Korean discography (scraped from Genius API) by clustering Korean/English lyrics into emotional themes using TF-IDF vectorization and unsupervised learning through K-Means.
-This project auto-generates interpretable cluster labels using a Groq-hosted LLM, builds a emotional timeline over the group's career from 2018-2025, and visualizes thematic trends and patterns using Matplotlib and Seaborn.
-Prior to clustering, I used VADER for sentiment analysis to provide baseline polarity scores scores for each song, allowing comparison between traditional sentiment scoring and unsupervised clustering.
+Cluster Beats is an end-to-end NLP pipeline that analyzes any and all music artists' discographies (scraped from Genius API) by clustering lyrics from all of their songs into emotional themes using TF-IDF vectorization and unsupervised learning through K-Means.
+Next, Cluster Beats auto-generates interpretable labels for each discography cluster using a Groq-hosted LLM, builds a emotional timeline over the artist's entire career (exact number of years can be changed), and visualizes thematic trends and patterns using Matplotlib, Plotly, and Seaborn.
+In addition to clustering, Cluster Beats employs the use of VADER sentiment analysis to provide baseline polarity scores for each song, allowing comparison between more traditional sentiment scoring and unsupervised learning.

+For demonstration, I've used Cluster Beats to analyze the K-Pop boyband, Stray Kids' entire discography from 2018-2025, to provide interested users a clear example how Cluster Beats works to analyze your favorite artist.

-**Cluster Beats can also be used to analyze any music artist's emotional trends, making it customizable and accessible to all music lovers (programming experience not required!)**
+**Cluster Beats is completely customizable and accessible to all music lovers (programming experience not required!)**

 # Tech Stack
 Languages + Tools